Natural processes

 Rewilding agreements

-Within these rewilding landscapes, we have signed a range of agreements with landowners, reserve managers, local communities and individuals that have user rights for management, grazing, hunting, fishing, tourism and others.
-The number of areas with rewilding agreements has raised from one in 2013 to dozens of agreements now, covering active rewilding measures of more than 40,000 hectares of wetlands, grasslands and forests.
+Within our rewilding landscapes we sign a range of agreements with landowners, reserve managers, local communities, and individuals who have rights for activities including management, grazing, hunting, fishing, and tourism.
+We now have multiple agreements in place across our landscapes, enabling rewilding measures across more than 346,000 hectares of wetlands, grasslands, and forests.

 Dam Removal Europe